billbuchanan/csn09112/week09_test/README.md

 * Can you convert characters from one format to another, such as in binary, hex, ASCII and Base-64 (remember: hex uses four bits at a time, and Base-64 uses six bits at a time)?
 * Do you know the basic theory of converting a bit stream into Base-64 (remember 6 bits at a time and convert from table)?
-* Do you understand how to use some key ciphers, including shifted alphabet, led alphabet, Vigenere, Pigpen and rail codes?
+* Do you understand how to use some key ciphers, including shifted alphabet, scrambled alphabet, Vigenere, Pigpen and rail codes?
 * Can you do a simple Diffie-Hellman calculation and end up with the same shared key?
-* Do you understand how the number of keys relate to the security of the ciphers?
+* Do you understand how the number of keys relates to the security of the ciphers?
-* Can you work out key enthropy, so that if you have 2,048 phases, you can calculate that this is equivalent to 11 bits [log(2048)/log(2)]?
+* Can you work out key entropy, so that if you have 2,048 phases, you can calculate that this is equivalent to 11 bits [log(2048)/log(2)]?
 * Would you know how long it would take to crack a code next year, if it takes 10 years now, and computing power doubles each year?
 * Do you understand how public and private key encryption is used, along with the usage of digital certificates?
 * Do you understand the conversion of passwords into hashed passwords, and use tools such as John The Ripper, Hashcat, Ophcrack and OpenSSL?